 Take a deposit for the new issue

-After a completed registration form is reviewed by the SEC, they will effectively register the security.
+After the SEC reviews a completed registration form, the security becomes effectively registered.
 At some point during the cooling off period, an effective date is announced.
 The effective date is the first day the security may be legally sold to the public.

-A FINRA rule requires underwriters to avoid IPO sales of common stock to industry insiders.
-This rule exists to ensure the public will gain access to the IPO.
-Otherwise, it’s possible the underwriting syndicate sells the issue to industry insiders and/or keeps the new issue for themselves, especially for stock in high demand.
+A FINRA rule requires underwriters to avoid selling common stock IPOs to industry insiders.
+The purpose is to help ensure the public has access to IPO shares.
+Without this rule, an underwriting syndicate could sell the issue to insiders and/or keep shares for itself, especially when demand is high.

 Professionals connected to the offering are also barred from purchasing common stock IPOs.
-This includes consultants of the underwriter (sometimes referred to as finders) and professionals working for the issuer (accountants, lawyers, and other fiduciaries).
-Additionally, portfolio managers (e.g. mutual fund managers) are barred from purchasing the IPO for their personal accounts.
-Portfolio managers can purchase the IPO for the funds they manage, just not for themselves personally.
-Last, passive owners of broker-dealers are also barred.
-A passive owner is someone not involved in day-to-day operations, so they’re not registered representatives.
-Regardless, they are considered insiders for purposes of this rule.
+This includes consultants of the underwriter (sometimes called finders) and professionals working for the issuer (accountants, lawyers, and other fiduciaries).
+Portfolio managers (e.g. mutual fund managers) are also barred from purchasing the IPO for their personal accounts.
+However, portfolio managers may purchase the IPO for the funds they manage.
+Finally, passive owners of broker-dealers are barred as well.
+A passive owner is not involved in day-to-day operations and is not a registered representative, but is still treated as an insider for purposes of this rule.

 New issues are sold at the public offering price (POP).
 You probably remember this term from the Investment Companies chapter.
-Similar to an investor buying a mutual fund, IPOs are purchased at the POP.
+Similar to an investor buying a mutual fund, IPO shares are purchased at the POP.

 The Securities Act of 1933 requires the underwriting syndicate to deliver a prospectus to each customer buying the IPO.
-The prospectus contains all the information on the issuer and new issue that was filed in the registration statement, plus the POP.
-The prospectus must be delivered to customers in its original, unaltered form.
+The prospectus contains the information filed in the registration statement, plus the POP.
+The prospectus must be delivered in its original, unaltered form.
 Firms cannot highlight, summarize, or modify a prospectus in any way.

-Prospectus delivery not only applies to the syndicate selling the new issue, but also to any financial firm selling the new shares in the secondary market for a short amount of time after the IPO is finished.
+Prospectus delivery requirements can also apply in the secondary market for a limited time after the IPO closes.
 A prospectus must be delivered by financial firms (like securities dealers and broker-dealers) for these time frames after the IPO is closed:

 Listed securities are eligible to be traded on exchanges (e.g. the NYSE, while unlisted securities only trade in the OTC markets.
 APOs (additional public offerings), also known as follow-on offerings, occur when an issuer already has shares outstanding and plans to sell more shares.

 The SEC maintains an “access equals delivery” rule, which allows a prospectus to be delivered electronically to investors.
-Issuers comply with this rule by posting prospectuses to the SEC’s Electronic Data Gathering, Analysis, and Retrieval system, better known as EDGAR.
-Investors can simply visit EDGAR to retrieve any prospectus.
-For example, here’s a link to Instacart’s prospectus for the company’s 2023 IPO.
+Issuers comply by posting prospectuses to the SEC’s Electronic Data Gathering, Analysis, and Retrieval system, better known as EDGAR.
+Investors can visit EDGAR to retrieve a prospectus.
+For example, here’s Instacart’s prospectus for the company’s 2023 IPO.

-After security is sold in the primary market, investors trade it in the secondary market.
-Some IPO customers will be long-term investors, while others may make a quick profit by selling their shares swiftly.
-We’ll learn more about the secondary market in the next chapter.
+After a security is sold in the primary market, investors trade it in the secondary market.
+Some IPO customers hold shares long term, while others sell quickly to try to lock in a profit.
+We’ll cover the secondary market in the next chapter.

 Sign up for free to take 13 quiz questions on this topic